viebel/blog.klipse.tech/_posts/2016-07-20-lambda-calculus-1.md

 All the code snippets on this article are live and interactive: feel free to modify the code and it will evaluate instantaneously!

+The code snippets are powered by the [Klipse plugin](https://github.com/viebel/klipse).

 We could take the increment function `inc`, and execute the result on `42`: